SEO Research

 Check both sites for:

-- Which site says who it is for faster?
+• Which site says who it’s for faster?

 Step 4: Compare information architecture and navigation

-Before redesigning the homepage hero, check whether the site is routing people properly.
+Before you redesign the homepage hero, check if the site is routing people properly.

 Compare: